yuwen01/yuwen01.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-My name's Yuwen, and I'm a Master's student at UC Berkeley adviced by Professor Raluca Ada Popa.
+My name's Yuwen, and I'm a Software Engineer at [Succinct Labs](https://succinct.xyz)!.
+I completed my Master's at UC Berkeley advised by Professor Raluca Ada Popa, studying cryptography and systems security.
 I also did my undergrad at Berkeley, earning a B.A. in Computer Science and a minor in Mathematics.
 Check out my resume [here](../assets/resume.pdf)!

-In August 2024, I'll start working as an engineer at [Succinct](https://succinct.xyz)!
+Outside of work, I enjoy running and baking for my friends!